Acquisition Brief · Exact-Match .com Domain

 How it closes

-Registrar push or authorization-code transfer, typically completed within days of cleared funds.
+Registrar push or authorization-code transfer, typically completed within days of the payment clearing into escrow.
 Handled personally end to end, to the registrar of your choice.

 Warranties

-Sole ownership, free and clear of liens, stated in a one-page purchase agreement.
+Sole ownership, free and clear of liens, stated in a plain-language purchase agreement.

 Your details are used only to reply to this inquiry.
 They are not shared, sold, or added to any mailing list.